Xenixi/PlaylistAssist/README.md

-Welcome to PlaylistAssist.
-Set your hotkeys in hotkeys.config. ctrl+shift+f1 exits.
+Welcome to PlaylistAssist by Kobe McManus (github.com/xenixi).
+Set your hotkeys in hotkeys.config.

+ctrl+shift+f1 exits. | ctrl+shift+f2 exits and starts new console process | Use f7 to see if PlaylistAssist is running in background

+FIRST TIME USERS:
+Run setup.exe to install Python (if needed) & Python packages.
- FIRST TIME USERS: Run normal launch first to authenticate w/ Spotify before using background launch.
+Run normal launch first to authenticate w/ Spotify before using background launch.

 Functionality:
     song-to-liked - adds currently playing song to your liked songs remove-from-liked - removes currently playing song from your liked songs